canastro/metamorphose/README.md

 * Type validation (work in progress)

 # Example
-Here is a simple example that tries to include most of the features of metamorphose:
+Here is a simple example that tries to include most of the features of metamorphosis:

 ## Schema Definition
     const Base = new SchemaObject({